bhogend1/sic1/README.md

 * `tsset` declare time series data
 * `stset` declare survival data

-There are no special benefits of declaring your data as any particular style.
+There are no particular benefits of declaring your data as any particular style.
 Stata simply uses it to check for potential errors.
 However, Stata forces you to declare your data before conducting panel analysis.

 One situation in which you need to declare your data, is when working with **unbalanced** panels.
 Unbalanced panels are panels in which not all individuals are observed at each time point.
 Panels are **weakly balanced** when there are no gaps between the first and last observation within each group, though the groups are observed over different time periods.
 Panels are **strongly balanced** when there are no gaps, and when all groups are observed over the same time period.
 Unbalanced panels typically form no problem for panel analysis.
 Yet, sometimes you will want to balance the panel.
 For example, when you can fill up missing values using the values from previous or later waves, connect cross-sectional data to synthesize a pseudo-panel, or construct your own panel from several administrative datafiles.
 Two commands come in handy here:
 * `tsfill` fills gaps in the panel by adding empty rows for each time point, after the data have been `tsset`.